The following Commercial guidance note provides comprehensive and up to date legal information covering:

 It is also fundamental that the written terms clearly and accurately set out the key elements of the contract and address all the material parts of the transaction.
 When advising a client or drafting a contract:

 state obligations expressly

 where possible, avoid terms such as 'best or reasonable endeavours', 'material breach' or 'all necessary care or skill' or define them clearly.
-It is preferable to specifically outline the scope of a term so that all parties clearly understand their
+It is preferable to specifically outline the scope of a term so that all parties clearly understand their responsibilities

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.